Tips for the First-Time Business Traveler

 How to pack for international travel

-Your packing list should include:
+Your packing list should include the following:

 Clothing – Make sure to pack clothes that are appropriate for your destination and that you’ll feel comfortable wearing them during your stay.
 You don’t want to wear shorts and flip-flops in a tropical paradise or a raincoat and sneakers in the desert.